MiSTer-devel/MkDocs_MiSTer/docs/advanced/lag.md

 These can be set in the MiSTER.INI file at the root of the SD card:

 * `vsync_adjust=2` is the best option if it is compatible with your TV.
 This mode uses the original refresh rate and pixel clock of the core, resulting in sub-frame latency.
 The actual latency of this mode is around 4 to 30 lines of lag according to Grabulosaure who made the scaler [in this video he made](https://www.youtube.com/watch?v=DYfUZ6PG7H4){target=_blank}.
-* `vsync_adjust=1` is the second best option, but it 1 frame of latency.
-This mode uses a framebuffer but maintains the system's original vsync and varies the pixel clock per core.
+* `vsync_adjust=1` is the second best option and it has 1 frame of latency.
+This mode uses a framebuffer, but maintains the system's original vsync and varies the pixel clock per core.
 * `vsync_adjust=0` is the lesser option, but it is the most compatible vsync_adjust mode.
 Up to 2-3 frames of latency and less smooth scrolling.
 This mode guarantees 60 hz output with an NTSC standard pixel clock.

 ### Input lag